You can also edit your quantity on existing listings:

 - If your listing has quantity left over, you'll see an auto-renew sold fee.

-Note: All fees originate in USD.
+Note: All listing fees originate in USD.
 You can see the USD cost for a fee in its description.
-Under Fee & Tax, the cost is converted into your local currency.
+Etsy converts fees from USD to your payment account currency at the market rate at the time the fee is reflected in your payment account.
 This conversion may change if currency exchange rates change.